bhargavchukka234/sync/README.md

 # Simple steps to create one node redis cluster

 Install redis(apt-get or brew).
-Go to directory to create cluster files
+Go to directory of choice to create cluster files

 mkdir -p redis/7001;